Erian15/Machine-Learning-Project/README.md

 ESILV – A4 IF1/ Machine Learning

 --------------------------------------------------------
-Objective of the project
-This project investigates the following research question:

-Do Middle Eastern investment portfolios demonstrate greater financial resilience compared to European portfolios when facing global market fluctuations?
+This project explores whether the Middle Eastern stock market (Tadawul All Share Index – TASI) demonstrates stronger financial resilience compared to a major European benchmark (EURO STOXX 50).

-To address this question, we analyze and compare:

-- Tadawul All Share Index (TASI) — Middle Eastern market
-- EURO STOXX 50 — European market
-- VIX Index — global volatility indicator
-- Brent Crude Oil — macroeconomic risk factor

-We build machine learning models, compute financial risk metrics, and analyze market sensitivity to evaluate which region is more resilient under stress.
+Using a combination of data analysis, risk metrics, econometric models, and machine-learning techniques, we analyze how each market reacts to global shocks such as volatility spikes (VIX) and oil price movements (Brent).

+The notebook includes the full pipeline, from raw data to modeling, with clear comments and step-by-step results.

 --------------------------------------------------------
 Methods and Analyses

-1. Data Processing
+1. Data Cleaning & Preparation
+- Convert dates and sort chronologically
+- Clean price formats
+- Compute daily returns
-- Time alignment of datasets
+- Align datasets on shared calendar dates

-- Handling missing values
+2. Exploratory Data Analysis (EDA)
+- Price evolution plots
-- Computing daily returns
+- Distributions of daily returns
+- 30-day rolling volatility
-- Merging datasets for joint analysis
+- Maximum drawdown analysis

+3. Risk & Resilience Metrics
+- Sharpe Ratio
+- Value-at-Risk (VaR 95%)
+- Expected Shortfall (ES 95%)
+- Maximum Drawdown

+4. Econometric Modeling
+- OLS regressions: market returns explained by VIX & Brent
+- Interpretation of sensitivity to global risk

+5. Volatility Modeling with GARCH
+We estimate GARCH(1,1) models to measure conditional volatility and persistence.
+This helps identify periods of volatility clustering and compare structural stability across markets.

-2. Machine Learning Modeling
+6. Machine Learning Models
-Models tested:
+- Several models are tested using Time Series Cross-Validation:
 - Linear Regression
 - Ridge Regression
+- SVR (RBF kernel)
-- Random Forest
+- Random Forest Regressor
-- Support Vector Regression
-- Grid Search
-- Time-series cross-validation
-- Ensemble methods (Bagging, Voting, Stacking)

-3. Financial Risk Metrics
-To evaluate resilience:
-- Rolling volatility
-- Distribution of returns
-- Maximum drawdown
-- Sharpe ratio
-- Value-at-Risk (VaR)
-- Expected Shortfall (ES)
-- Beta vs VIX

-4. Econometric Analysis
-- OLS regression (returns vs VIX & Brent)
-- GARCH volatility models
-- Stress testing
-- Rolling correlations with VIX and Brent
+Goal: evaluate how predictable short-term equity returns are.

 --------------------------------------------------------
 Key Insights (Preliminary)

-- TASI shows lower and smoother volatility than EURO STOXX 50.
-- TASI is less sensitive to VIX shocks.
-- Brent Oil has strong influence on TASI movements.
-- ML models struggle to predict returns accurately, which is common in finance.
-- Ensemble methods offer small improvements, but R² remains close to zero.

-Preliminary conclusion:
-TASI appears more resilient overall, showing lower drawdowns, lower volatility spikes, and lower beta to VIX compared to the European index.
+- TASI appears structurally more resilient, with smoother volatility, weaker reactions to global market stress, and smaller drawdowns.
+- EURO STOXX 50 shows stronger sensitivity to VIX and Brent, with more pronounced volatility clustering.
+- ML models perform weakly, confirming that daily returns are inherently noisy and difficult to predict.
+- GARCH results show high volatility persistence in both markets, but TASI remains slightly more stable.
+-
 --------------------------------------------------------
 Technologies Used
 - Python
 - Pandas, NumPy
-- Scikit-learn
 - Matplotlib, Seaborn
 - Statsmodels
-- arch (optional for GARCH)
+- ARCH library
+- Scikit-Learn

 --------------------------------------------------------
 Authors